 John Adolphus Beckwith, born on December 1, 1800, in Fredericton, was a multifaceted individual with significant contributions as an engineer, businessman, civil servant, and politician.
 He passed away on November 23, 1880, in his hometown.
 Beckwith, the son of Nehemiah Beckwith and Julie-Louise Le Brun, hailed from a respected early settler family and was one of six siblings.
 His education was primarily in Fredericton’s grammar school, Montreal, and Quebec, leading him to become a proficient surveyor and engineer.

 Beckwith had an extended and industrious career.
 Along with his brother, he co-managed a lumber firm, J. A. and F. E. Beckwith, until the 1830s depression led to its downfall.
 He served as the deputy surveyor in the Crown Lands Office until 1840 before transitioning to the audit office as the first clerk, where he served until 1860.
 He later became the commissioner of the New Brunswick and Nova Scotia Land Company, a land-selling venture devised by Thomas Baillie, until his demise.
 His son Harry succeeded him in this role.

-From his youth John Beckwith was interested in the militia, and rose to the rank of major in command of a battalion of the 1st York Battery (1860), but then resigned resentfully when Lemuel Allan Wilmot was promoted colonel over him.
-In 1846 Beckwith began an association with the York County Agricultural Society and remained a member until his death; he received much of the credit for its vitality.
-In the Orange order he was at one time the most worthy grand master for New Brunswick.
-As a sportsman Beckwith excelled in wrestling, boxing, and skating, and he was called “the father of cricket in New Brunswick.”
+Since his youth, Beckwith had a keen interest in the militia, eventually becoming the Major in charge of a battalion of the 1st York Battery in 1860.
+However, he resigned following Lemuel Allan Wilmot’s promotion over him.
+Beckwith’s affiliations also extended to the York County Agricultural Society from 1846 until his death and the Orange order, where he served as the grand master for New Brunswick.
+Renowned as a sports enthusiast, he was proficient in wrestling, boxing, and skating and was hailed as “the father of cricket in New Brunswick.”